WinterResearch/world-of-warcraft-wotlk-dungeon-bot/README.md

 https://www.youtube.com/watch?v=qc3QvQZHkv4

-please consider giving repositorty a star if you enjoy :)
+please consider giving repo a star if you enjoy

 a world of warcraft pixel bot aimed at botting dungeons.